alcazar90/personal_website/content/learning_resources.md

 A probability course developed and given by the professor Jonh Tsitsiklis (MIT): <a href="https://www.edx.org/es/course/probability-the-science-of-uncertainty-and-data-2" target="_blank">Probability - The Science of Uncertainty and Data</a>.

+An introductory probability book focused on data science with code examples in MATLAB, Python, Julia, and R: <a href="https://www.edx.org/es/course/probability-the-science-of-uncertainty-and-data-2" target="_blank">Introduction to Probability for Data Science (Stanley H. Chan)</a>.

 ## Machine Learning

 A collection of interactive machine learning examples in google colab notebooks: <a href="https://research.google.com/seedbank/" target="_blank">Seedbank</a>.